IRF Stalker-class Fighter

 The Stalker came equipped with two types of torpedo systems: externally-mounted heavy weapons for striking large targets, and smaller micro-torpedoes for fighting smaller targets.
-The Romulans used photon, quantum and plasma torpedoes in their fleet, but typically preferred plasma torpedoes for the Stalkers, although photon torpedoes were typically available if necessary.
+The Romulans used various kinds of munitions in their fleet, but only opted to fit plasma torpedoes to the Stalkers.

-As part of their design goals was to counter larger ships like the Defiant-class escort and the B'Rel-class bird of prey, the Stalkers came equipped with four ventral hardpoints beneath their wings.
-Each hardpoint could hold a set of three high-yield plasma torpedoes, giving each individual craft a maximum alpha strike of twelve torpedoes in addition to their disruptors.
-A squadron of twelve Stalkers could theoretically, in a successful sneak attack, fire a barrage of 144 torpedoes at once, judged to be sufficient to cripple or destroy even the powerful Sovereign-class starship and Negh'var class battleship.
+As part of their design goals was to counter larger ships like the Defiant-class escort and the B'Rel-class bird of prey, the Stalkers came equipped with four ventral hardpoints beneath their wings on the inside of the nacelle housings.
+With four high-yield plasma torpedoes per each individual craft, a squadron of twelve Stalkers could theoretically, in a successful sneak attack, fire a barrage of 64 torpedoes at once, judged to be sufficient to cripple or destroy even the powerful Sovereign-class starships and Negh'var class battleships.

-The Stalker came further equipped with two high-velocity micro-torpedo launchers, built along the centerline on either side of the cockpit.
-With a magazine of fifty plasma micro-torpedoes each, the Stalker had a potent weapon to attack the more heavily protected Federation Valkyries and Klingon Raiders.
+The Stalker came further equipped with two high-velocity triple micro-torpedo launchers, built inside the dorsal hull on either side of the cockpit.
+With a magazine of fifty Xorv plasma micro-torpedoes available for each triple launcher, the Stalker had a potent weapon to attack the more heavily protected Federation Valkyries and Klingon Raiders.

-The Stalker, like the fighters that preceded it, came with an extremely sophisticated cloaking device, successfully miniaturized to fit inside the Stalker's compact hull.
+The Stalker, like the fighters that preceded it, was fitted with an extremely sophisticated cloaking device codenamed the 'Shade'.
 Utilising the enormous power of the AQS drive, a Stalker could cloak itself and fly undetected even at high warp.
 While the Stalker was unable to raise shields or use weapons while cloaked, the cloak nevertheless gave the Stalker a substantial tactical advantage.
 Only the most sophisticated Federation starships, such as the Luna-class, Sovereign-class, Odyssey-class, Iroquis-class and Theurgy-class, had sensors powerful enough to penetrate Stalker cloaks.

-All Stalkers came equipped with two small escape pods, one for each crew member.
-The pods could be launched by either pilot or engineer, or if the computer detected imminent destruction of the craft.
-Each pod, little more than a shell around each crew member, was equipped with survival equipment and a subspace beacon, but had no methods of propulsion in itself.
+All Stalkers came equipped with a single escape pod that encapsulated the entire cockpit.
+The pod could be launched by either pilot or engineer, or if the computer detected imminent destruction of the craft.
+The pod, little more than a shell around the two crew membersr, was equipped with survival equipment and a subspace beacon, but had no methods of propulsion itself.
 The "space coffins", as they became known to the Stalker pilots, were a subject of much anxiety.
-Numerous requests were made to fit an emergency transport system, which the Tal Shiar successfully stole from the Federation in 2380, by 2381, the technology was still being retroengineered for mass-use.
+Numerous requests were made to fit an emergency transport system which the Tal Shiar successfully stole from the Federation in 2380, but by 2381, the technology was still being retroengineered for mass-use.